nalbam/nalbam.github.io/_posts/2020-02-28-body-temperature-alarm-en.md

 This app was developed and distributed using [AWS Amplify](https://aws.amazon.com/ko/amplify/).

 Forntend used `Javascript` and` React`.
-Then, I used the 'Rest API' to search DynamoDB created in Backend, which I also created with the `AWS Lambda function`.
+Then, I used the 'Rest API' to search DynamoDB created in Backend, which I also created with the `AWS Lambda Function`.

 If the app doesn't know the name, it is saved as `Unknown`, and the form that stores the name is handled using [Amazon Cognito](https://aws.amazon.com/ko/cognito/).
 Amplify made it easy to apply the login and signup pages without coding them.